-Yoga is a 5,000 year old practice originating in India which focuses on transformation of the mind and body through concentration, mindfulness, deep breathing, and postures that stretch, realign and balance the body.
-This ancient practice, once reserved only for the spiritual, is now a global phenomenon that is practiced by millions the world over.
+Yoga is a 5,000-year-old practice originating in India which focuses on the transformation of the mind and body through concentration, mindfulness, deep breathing, and postures that stretch, realign and balance the body.
+This ancient practice, once reserved only for the spiritual, is now a global phenomenon that is practised by millions the world over.
 Such a phenomenon, in fact, that in 2014 the United Nations declared June 21st the International Day of Yoga, a move which was supported by all 177 UN member states.

 With well-documented benefits such as balance, calmness, peacefulness, and restoration of the mind and body, it should come as no surprise that yoga and sleep go hand-in-hand.

 In fact, there is a mountain of research that supports the idea that yoga greatly improves sleep quality, sleep duration and sleep efficiency, with well-respected and established medical institutions such as the Harvard Medical School and the John Hopkins Institute recommending certain yoga poses that may contribute to better sleep.

 Taking it one step further, there is an entire branch of yoga emerging that focuses on what is called ‘Yogic Sleep’ (or ‘Yoga Nidra’).
 Yogic sleep is the practice of combining yoga and deep meditation with the aim of total relaxation.

 Sounds blissful, right?

 Hotels are increasingly offering yoga classes as a wellness de rigour, and there are a wealth of yoga retreats popping up around the globe.
 So how can a hotel use yoga to contribute to guest wellness while also standing out from the crowd?